darlenelovitos/darlenelovitos/README.md

 ## 💭 Daily Dev Inspiration
 <!-- QUOTE:START -->
-*"The most important single aspect of software development is to be clear about what you are trying to build."* - **Bjarne Stroustrup**
+*"Perfection is achieved not when there is nothing more to add, but rather when there is nothing more to take away."* - **Antoine de Saint-Exupery**
 <!-- QUOTE:END -->

 <h3>🚀 About Me</h3>